-There is a significant challenge to return to meeting the RTT standards in a sustainable manner that has involved undertaking a significant amount of extra operations (5,000) and outpatient appointments (95,000) over a 12-month period, and we have worked hard with our system-wide partners on this challenge.
+There was a significant challenge to return to meeting the RTT standards and there remains an equally challenging one to sustain performance, which has involved undertaking a significant amount of extra operations (5,000) and outpatient appointments (95,000) over a 18-month period.
+The whole system has worked hard to tackle the challenge.